STEP0HEN/country-Application/README.md

 # Country-Application
-A simple country application made with html and css consuming data from the rest countries api.
+A simple country application made with html and js consuming data from the rest countries api.